craftercms/docs/source/developers/experience-builder.rst

    * - ``componentProps``
      - Object
      - undefined
-     - Any props sent to the ``Model`` component that aren't own props are forwarded down to the rendered component so in most cases you needn't use ``componentProps``.
-There may be cases where your target component has a prop name that matches a prop of ``Model`` so to avoid it swallowing the prop and not reaching your target component, you may send the prop(s) via ``componentProps`` instead.
+     - Any props sent at the root that aren't own props are forwarded down to the rendered component so in most cases you needn't use ``componentProps``.
+There may be cases where your target component has a prop name that matches in name with a prop of the CrafterCMS React component so to avoid it swallowing the prop and not reaching your target component, you may send the prop(s) via ``componentProps`` instead.

 ContentType
 """""""""""